google/trillian-examples/registers/TUTORIAL.md

 go run dump/main.go -log_id=`cat logid`
 ```

-Note that if you run it a second time, it will not add any new entries
+Note that if you run it a second time, it will not usually add any new
-(unless the underlying GDS register has changed) because duplicate
+entries, though this is not guaranteed by Trillian, depending on
-entries are ignored by Trillian, by default at least.
-(FIXME: can
+exactly how it is configured.
+That is, it is possible to get duplicate
-dupes occur if added fast enough?
-Presumably yes?)
+log entries under some circumstances.